Man eating breakfast foods

 What is food combining?

 A previous approach to food sequencing was called “food combining,” which came from the book Health via Food by William Hay in the 1920s and put strict rules around what types of foods should be eaten together and which ones should never be combined.
-(1) For example, it stated that protein should never be paired with carbohydrates and sweet fruits should be eaten on an empty stomach.
+1 For example, it stated that protein should never be paired with carbohydrates and sweet fruits should be eaten on an empty stomach.
 However, this outdated approach has no scientific data to support these guidelines, especially when it comes to stabilising glucose.

-More current research shows that a new approach to food combining called “food sequencing” or “food order theory" can affect our glucose as well as our overall health and mood.
-This approach focuses on the order in which we eat our food and/or how we compose our meals.
+More current research shows that a new approach to food combining called “food sequencing” or “food order theory" can affect glucose, and stable glucose can have a positive impact on your mood as well as your overall health.2,3,4,5 This approach focuses on the order in which we eat our food and/or how we compose our meals.
+So, what is the optimal combination or sequence of foods?
+Ideally, to sequence your food in an optimal way, you will eat your meals in the following order:

 1. Protein and non-starchy vegetables